J.J. & Jeff: Release

 The original Japanese game has a heavy emphasis on sophomoric toilet humor, most of which was removed for the American version.
 For example, in the Japanese version, the spray can was originally Kato and Ken's own flatulence.
 Also, the unplayable character was originally defecating in the bushes and urinating on lampposts, but the urine was removed, and the character was seen wearing a bear mask in the American version.

 Reception

-Computer and Video Games reviewed Chan & Chan in 1989, giving it a 91% score.
-They said it "has got to be one of the rudest and funniest platform games around" with "a myriad of secret screens and bonuses to discover."
-They recommended that "PC Engine fans shouldn't miss it."
+J.J. & Jeff received a 19.95/30 score in a 1993 readers' poll conducted by PC Engine Fan, ranking among PC Engine titles at the number 335 spot.
+The game received mixed reviews from critics.